rdkcentral/Thunder/README.md

 WPEFramework -c ${PWD}/install/etc/WPEFramework/config.json
 ```

-Now, the only thing left is to open a browser and connect to Thunder:
+Now, the only thing left is to open a browser and connect to the framework:

 ```Shell
 http://127.0.0.1:55555